logankeenan/api-definition/README.md

       <https://api.hy-vee.com/products?page=1>; rel="first"
 ```

-If they follow the `next` link relation, then the following `Link` header is returned along with the next N products.
+Note that the pages are 1-indexed, so this first request returns page 1.
+If they follow the `next` link relation, then this next `Link` header is returned along with the next N products.

 ```json
 Link: <https://api.hy-vee.com/products?page=3>; rel="next",